To Infinity and Beyond: A General Framework for Scaling Economic Theories: Revealed Preferences

 \begin{theorem} Let $X$ be a (possibly infinite) set of items.
 A dataset $P$ is rationalizable if and only if it satisfies the Axiom of Revealed Stochastic Preference. \end{theorem}

-This infinite setting and its economic importance have been discussed by \citet{cohen1980} and \citet{mcfadden2005review}. \citet{cohen1980} showed that the celebrated representation result of \citet{falmagne1978representation} using Block--Marschak polynomials \citep{block1959random} extends to infinite sets $X$ if the definition of rationalizability is weakened; \citet{cohen1980} also gave several stronger structural conditions on~$X$ that are sufficient for (``un-weakened,'' i.e., as defined above) rationalizability. \citet{mcfadden2005review} showed how to extend \cref{stoch-finite} to an infinite setting different than ours (and different from the setting we study, which is the setting of \citet{cohen1980}), once again by either weakening the definition of rationalizability or by demanding the existence of a certain topological structure on $X$ (to obtain ``un-weakened'' rationalizability). \Cref{stoch-infinite}, which we will now prove, does \emph{not} weaken the definition of rationalizability and does \emph{not} impose any assumptions whatsoever on~$X$.
+This infinite setting and its economic importance have been discussed by \citet{cohen1980} and \citet{mcfadden2005review}. \citet{cohen1980} showed that the celebrated representation result of \citet{falmagne1978representation} using Block--Marschak polynomials \citep{block1959random} scales to infinite sets $X$ if the definition of rationalizability is weakened; \citet{cohen1980} also gave several stronger structural conditions on~$X$ that are sufficient for (``un-weakened,'' i.e., as defined above) rationalizability. \citet{mcfadden2005review} showed how to scale \cref{stoch-finite} to a different infinite setting, once again by either weakening the definition of rationalizability or by demanding the existence of a certain topological structure on $X$ (to obtain ``un-weakened'' rationalizability). \Cref{stoch-infinite}, which we now prove, does \emph{not} weaken the definition of rationalizability and does \emph{not} impose any assumptions on~$X$.

+\begin{proof}[Proof of \cref{stoch-infinite}] The ``only if'' direction is trivial (as in the finite case), so we prove the ``if'' direction.
+We do so using \cref{scaling-lemma}.

+\proofstep{Definition of $\mathcal{P}$} Fixing $X$, let $\mathcal{P}$ be the set of all datasets satisfying the Axiom of Revealed Stochastic Preference.
+A \emph{solution} for a dataset~$P\in\mathcal{P}$ is a probability measure $\mu$ on the space of total orders over elements that appear in menus in $P$ that rationalizes $P$.

-\begin{proof}[Proof of \cref{stoch-infinite}] In our proof, we will use the following \lcnamecref{marginals} to help us encode via individually finite formulae a probability measure $\mu$ over the full orders of $X$.
+\proofstep{Well describability} In our proof, we use the following \lcnamecref{marginals} to help us encode via individually finite formulae a probability measure $\mu$ over the total orders of $X$.
 The \lcnamecref{marginals}, whose proof we spell out in \cref{app:marginals}, follows directly from the Kolmogorov Extension Theorem.